Moddable-OpenSource/moddable/documentation/piu/piu.md

 ![](../assets/piu/contentClockAnimation.gif)

-#### High frame-rate animation
+#### Time-based animation

-The `interval` property sets the desired frame rate for an object's clock, but be aware that it may not be exact if the interval is small and the application is overloaded.
+The `interval` property sets the desired frame rate for an object's clock, but be aware that it may not be exact if the application is overloaded.
 It is not safe to assume, for instance, that if a content's `interval` is 2 and its `duration` is 100 that it will trigger the `onTimeChanged` event exactly 50 times before it triggers the `onFinished` event.
-Therefore, it is recommended that applications use the `fraction` or `time` properties to determine which frame to display for high frame rate animations.
+Therefore, it is recommended that applications use the `fraction` or `time` properties to determine which frame to display for animations.

 For example, consider two implementations of a button that expands and contracts 10 pixels in both directions  when tapped.